RasaHQ/rasa/docs/core/policies.rst

         ``EmbeddingPolicy`` got renamed to ``TEDPolicy``.
 Please use :ref:`ted_policy` instead of ``EmbeddingPolicy``.
         The functionality of the policy stayed the same.

 .. _ted_policy:

 TED Policy
 ^^^^^^^^^^

-Transformer Embedding Dialogue (TED) Policy

-The policy used in our paper https://arxiv.org/abs/1910.00486.
+Transformer Embedding Dialogue (TED) Policy is described in our paper https://arxiv.org/abs/1910.00486.

 This policy has a pre-defined architecture, which comprises the following steps: